kingstarter/invoiceplane-saml/README.md

 # InvoicePlane SAML Authentication Plugin

-This package is planned as a plugin to integrate SAML to [InvoicePlane 1 & 2](https://github.com/InvoicePlane/InvoicePlane).
+This package is planned as a plugin to integrate SAML to [InvoicePlane 1](https://github.com/InvoicePlane/InvoicePlane).
 Using the package let InvoicePlane act as an SAML SP (Service Provider).
 An IDP integration is currently not planned.
-As during package development only InvoicePlane 1 is available, all further configurations are IP1 specific.

 ## Description